TheChymera/chymeric-hugo/content/docs/focus/open-science/_index.md

 ## Relevant Resources

-These resources are made available in support of current projects.
+These resources are made available in support of current projects further detailed on this website.
 This list does not include resources otherwise reposited on [DANDI]({{< relref "dandi" >}}) or other services like IPFS or Zenodo (as are leveraged by [Gentoo Scinence]({{< relref "gentoo-science" >}})).
 They can be downloaded manually from here, or — if using Gentoo Linux — via the respective ebuilds from the [Chymeric Overlay](https://github.com/TheChymera/overlay).